-A. This Section 8.10 applies to Large- Scale and Small-Scale Ground-Mounted Solar Electric Installations, as noted.
-Small-Scale Ground-Mounted Solar Electric Installations which are accessory to an existing residential or non-residential use which generate electricity principally used by such residential or non-residential use are permitted as of right, do not need to comply with this Section, but require a Site Plan Review from the Zoning Board of Appeals, as well as a building permit, and must comply with all other applicable

-- provisions of the Town of Shutesbury Zoning Bylaw. - B. This Section 8.10 also pertains to physical modifications that materially alter the type, configuration, or size of Ground-Mounted Solar Electric Installations or related equipment. - C. This Section 8.10 shall not apply to any special permit duly applied for and in process prior to its effective date. - D. Upon written request by the applicant, the Planning Board may waive or reduce any requirement of this Section 8.10 by the same majority vote required for the permit itself upon written findings included in the permit of: - 1. special circumstances of the site, its surroundings, or the proposal that negate the need for imposition of the requirement; or the objectives of this section may be met in an alternative manner; and - 2. that such a waiver or reduction will not derogate from the public purposes and intent of this zoning bylaw.

-In the case of a special permit, such requests must be made by the applicant no later than the close of the public hearing.
+- A. This Section 8.10 applies to Large- Scale and Small-Scale Ground-Mounted Solar Electric Installations, as noted.
+Small-Scale Ground-Mounted Solar Electric Installations which are accessory to an existing residential or non-residential use which generate electricity principally used by such residential or non-residential use are permitted as of right, do not need to comply with this Section, but require a Site Plan Review from the Zoning Board of Appeals, as well as a building permit, and must comply with all other applicable provisions of the Town of Shutesbury Zoning Bylaw. - B. This Section 8.10 also pertains to physical modifications that materially alter the type, configuration, or size of Ground-Mounted Solar Electric Installations or related equipment. - C. Upon written request by the applicant, the Planning Board may waive or reduce any special requirement of this Section 8.10 by the same majority vote required for the permit itself upon written findings included in the permit of: - special circumstances of the site, its surroundings, or the proposal that negate the need for imposition of the requirement; or the objectives of this section may be met in an alternative manner; and - 2. that such a waiver or reduction will not derogate from the public purposes and intent of this zoning bylaw. - In the case of a special permit, such requests must be made by the applicant no later than the close of the public hearing.
 An affirmative or negative vote under this paragraph shall not be construed as an approval or disapproval of the permit sought.